Mental health during the COVID-19 pandemic: Suicides

-China
+Impact in China

 Studies reported that the outbreak had a significant impact on mental health, with an increase in health anxiety, acute stress reactions, adjustment disorders, depression, panic attacks, and insomnia.
 Relapses and increased hospitalization rates are occurring in cases of severe mental disorders, obsessive-compulsive disorder, and anxiety disorders.
 All of which increase suicide risks.
 National surveys in China (and Italy) revealed a high prevalence of depression and anxiety, both of which increase suicide risks.

 One Shanghai district reported 14 cases of suicides among primary and secondary school students as of June 2020, more than annual averages.
 Domestic media reported additional suicides by young people even though topics like suicide are usually avoided in Chinese society.